 Sometimes the article will have Digital Rights Management (DRM) and there might be restrictions on how many times you can access the article or it might expire after a certain date.
 When the document has DRM, the restrictions are stated in the email, as well as some instructions about browsers and for MAC users.

 Note: ArticleReach articles are also stored and accessible via the 'ArticleReach Journal Requests' tab in your Borrowing Record.

-Some material cannot be taken out of the library.
-When this occurs we notify you prior to making the material available.
+Some material needs to be used in the library.
+When this occurs, we will notify you prior to making the material available.